FAQ / Q & A

 Q: Will you mod my console for me?

 A: RetroRGB isn’t a modding service, but luckily, other people are!
-I’ll link to trusted modders on each console’s individual page.
+Check for local modders in your area with a good reputation.

 Q: How come your mod is different than another one I’ve seen?

 A: A lot of times there are two ways to do the same thing and mine is just the way I’ve always done it.
 Either way, every mod on my site was tested by me personally, multiple times.
 That being said, if you know of a better way to do something, I’d always love to hear about it.

 Q: Why do you mostly link to RGB cables from Retro-Access, or Retro Gaming Cables?
 Are there other choices?

 A: I link to those stores, because their stock and customer service is reliable and the cables have generally been good quality.
 I’m a huge fan of both of their shielded cables and own almost every one they sell!

 Q: Why do some of your mods show pictures of hot glue?

 A: I use small dabs of hot glue to keep wires away from places they could get damaged.
 I find small amounts of glue, non-conductive tape and double-sided tape to be very helpful in making mods neater and to keep wires safe.
 That being said, both glue and tape should be used sparingly.

 Q: Why do people on forums get so mad about glue?